tobloef/build-tool/NOTES.md

 Hot Reloading Limitations:

-* JS files imported directly by HTML is not hot-reloaded
+* JS files imported directly by HTML is not hot-reloaded, only their imports (and their import)